d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 As before, we will [**train our network on the Fashion-MNIST dataset**].
 This code is virtually identical to that when we first trained LeNet (:numref:`sec_lenet`).
-The main difference is the considerably larger learning rate.
+The main difference is the larger learning rate.

 ```{.python .input}
 #@tab mxnet, pytorch